 It’s also possible, Google is waiting for Apple to launch its iCloud service first, to get some more ideas to implement in their own application.
 In case you’re not aware, iCloud will have some functionalities similar to Google Music and vice versa.
 But that’s a different story.

-For now, let’s take a look into the big step which Google took to advance Google Music Beta towards full public release – The Google Music Beta app for iPhone and iPad which was quietly rolled out a few days ago.
+For now, let’s take a look at the big step which Google took to advance Google Music Beta towards full public release – The Google Music Beta app for iPhone and iPad which was quietly rolled out a few days ago.

 How To Access Google Mobile Beta from Your Device?

 Before you can access and use Google Mobile Beta from your iDevices, you must first have a Google Music Beta account.
-Unfortunately, Google has stopped sending out invite on its own.
+Unfortunately, Google has stopped sending out an invite on its own.
 But the good news is that you can ask your friends who are already on Google Music Beta for an invite.
 Google is handing down invites to current account holders, five at a time.

 If you’re already a Google Music Beta account holder, you can see the invites that you can give out on the upper part of your screen when you’re logged on to your Google Music account.